You’ve been asked to preach, maybe for the very first time and perhaps you don’t feel quite ready to be thrown into the spotlight.

 “So, it was a great sermon?”

-If you’re just starting out as a preacher than the prospect of standing and talking to a group of people for 30 minutes can seem daunting to say the least.
+If you’re just starting out as a preacher then the prospect of standing and talking to a group of people for 30 minutes can seem daunting to say the least.

 I know that a lot of you reading this will be nervous or anxious at the prospect of preaching for the very first time…

-That’s kind of natural but I’ll never forget one thing that someone said to me when I was first learning how to preach, simply:
+That’s kind of natural but I’ll never forget one thing that someone said to me when I was trying to overcome the fear of preaching:

 “The message is more important than you are.”